gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/getting-started/set-up-tgf4k8s-on-tas-sbdg.md

 ### 3. Build a Docker Image with Gradle or Maven

-Starting with Spring Boot 2.3, you can now run a Gradle or Maven command to [build your docker image](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/#build-image).
-In this example we're using Gradle.
+Starting with Spring Boot 2.3, you can now customize and create an OCI image using Spring Boot.
+In this example we're using the [Gradle - packaging OCI images option](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/#build-image).
+If you are using Maven check out the instructions found [here](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/#build-image).

 * In a terminal, navigate to the `hello-world` directory.
 * Build the application with `./gradlew clean build`